1. Get started

 - know who is in your workforce, what they do, the skills they have and the skills they need to develop or improve

 Undertaking workforce planning for the first time can feel like a daunting process.
 It doesn’t have to be.
-Workforce planning has proven to be successful in supporting businesses, regardless of size.
+In fact, instinctively you may already be undertaking some workforce planning activities.

 Things you will need to consider include: